Thacker Pass lithium mine

 The project has met resistance in the form of legal challenges and direct action.
-Several indigenous tribes with traditional homeland in the area oppose the project.
-These tribes have stated that Thacker Pass is a sacred site, a massacre site, and that they were not adequately consulted by the Bureau of Land Management.
-Opponents of the mine have voiced concerns about rushed environmental review, threats to critical wildlife habitat, disruption of cultural sites, and links between resource extraction and missing and murdered indigenous women.
+While several Indigenous tribes with traditional homeland in the area support the project some nearby tribes oppose the project.
+These opposition tribes have stated that Thacker Pass is a sacred site, a massacre site, and that they were not adequately consulted by the Bureau of Land Management.
+No BLM study or cultural mining study has found evidence of the massacre site within the mining area or even the extended area.
+Additionally, opponents of the mine have voiced concerns about rushed environmental review, threats to critical wildlife habitat, disruption of cultural sites.
 Proponents of the mine have stated that the project is necessary to limit climate change by reducing carbon emissions from American cars, is benign in its social and environmental impact, and will create 300 long-term jobs in rural Nevada, paying an average of $63,000 per year.
-The New York Times reported that controversy around the mine is "emblematic of a fundamental tension" between green energy and damages caused by resource extraction required for those technologies.
+The New York Times reported that controversy around the mine is "emblematic of a fundamental tension" between green energy and damage caused by resource extraction required for those technologies.

+Ownership

+In February 2023, General Motors (GM) completed an initial $320 million investment, becoming Lithium Americas's largest shareholder and offtake partner.
+In 2024, GM invested a further $625 million, giving it a 38% stake, with the right to buy all lithium produced by the mine's first phase.
+In October 2025, Lithium Americas announced that the US Department of Energy had taken a 5% stake in the mine.

 Resources

-The Thacker Pass lithium deposit has Measured and Indicated Resources of 13.7 million tonnes of lithium carbonate equivalent, at an average ore grade of 2,231 ppm (0.22%) lithium.
+The Thacker Pass lithium deposit has measured and indicated resources of 13.7 million tonnes of lithium carbonate equivalent, at an average ore grade of 2,231 ppm (0.22%) lithium.
 The Thacker Pass volcano-sedimentary deposit is the largest known sedimentary lithium resource in the U.S.

 Lithium Americas estimates that the site contains recoverable lithium worth $3.9 billion.
-It is estimated that enough for batteries for about a million electric vehicles a year could be mined.
+It is estimated that enough batteries for about a million electric vehicles a year could be mined.